freiheit-com/kuberpult/README.md

 manifests to your clusters and kuberpult helps you to manage those manifests in the repository.

-kuberpult allows you to lock some services or an entire environment, so automatic deployments (via a typical api call) to those services/environments will be queued until the last lock is removed.
+kuberpult allows you to lock some services or an entire environment, so automatic deployments (via a typical api call) to those services/environments will be queued until lock is deleted and then a new version is deployed.
 Manual deployments (via the UI or a flag in the api) are always possible.

 `kuberpult` does not actually `deploy`.
 That part is usually handled by argoCD.